worldbank/gld/Support/B - Country Survey Details/NGA/LFS/Converting between ICLS definitions.md

 ```

-# Comparing indicators between old and new definition
+# Size of subsistence farmers population in Nigeria

-The size of the subsistence farmers in Rwanda is large, ranging between 33% and 48% of the working age population.
-For this reason, indicator estimates are very sensitive to the definition used.
+The size of the subsistence farmers is not as significant in other countries (e.g., Rwanda is over 30% of working age population), covering only ~4% of the working age population.

 | **Year** | **% of working age** |
 |:---:|:---:|